emilianavt/VSeeFaceManual/README.md

 You can hide and show the ※ button using the space key.

+#### Sometimes blue bars appear at the edge of the screen, what's up with that and how do I get rid of them?

+Those bars are there to let you know that you are close to the edge of your webcam's field of view and should stop moving that way, so you don't lose tracking due to being out of sight.
+If you have set the UI to be hidden using the ※ button in the lower right corner, blue bars will still appear, but they will be invisible in OBS as long as you are using a `Game Capture` with `Allow transparency` enabled.

+#### How do I adjust the Leap Motion's position?
+My arms are stiff and stretched out?

+First, hold the alt key and right click to zoom out until you can see the Leap Motion model in the scene.
+Then use the sliders to adjust the model's position to match its location relative to yourself in the real world.
+You can refer to [this](https://twitter.com/emiliana_vt/status/1313431152045293568) video to see how the sliders work.

 #### I moved my Leap Motion from the desk to a neck holder, changed the position to chest and now my arms are in the sky?

 Changing the position also changes the height of the Leap Motion in VSeeFace, so just pull the Leap Motion position's height slider way down.
-I'm still trying to think of a good way of avoiding that, that also won't mess up existing settings for anybody.
+Zooming out may also help.

 #### My Leap Motion complains that I need to update its software, but I'm already on the newest version of V2?

 To fix this error, please install the [V4 (Orion) SDK](https://developer.leapmotion.com/setup/desktop).
 It says it's used for VR, but it is also used by desktop applications.

-#### Sometimes blue bars appear at the edge of the screen, what's up with that?

-Those bars are there to let you know that you are close to the edge of your webcam's field of view and should stop moving that way, so you don't lose tracking due to being out of sight.
-If you have set the UI to be hidden using the ※ button in the lower right corner, blue bars will still appear, but they will be invisible in OBS as long as you are using a `Game Capture` with `Allow transparency` enabled.

 #### Do hotkeys work even while VSeeFace is in the background?